Jim Parsons Has Tips For New Actor Playing Sheldon Cooper On ‘Big Bang Theory’ Spinoff

 “I would advise that actor to watch me as little as possible, and take that thing by the horns, and make it your own.”

 Parsons will executive produce the new series which, as Inquisitr previously reported, will explore the childhood of Sheldon Cooper growing up in East Texas.
 As fans of The Big Bang Theory know, Cooper’s upbringing was a time when he struggled in an environment where his genius was not appreciated.
-Parsons told ET creating a spinoff that focuses on Sheldon just made sense.
+Parsons told ET that creating a spinoff that focuses on Sheldon just made sense.

 “[The writers] have done, from the beginning, such a good job of building such a history and a layered nature to all these characters.
 It just seems like a really wasted opportunity if you don’t decide to explore the origin story with that.
 I mean, they’ve layered so many things in there over the past decade that is already there to be drawn from.
 I’m really excited about it.
 I think it will be very different than ‘Big Bang,’ but in a good way.”